 When planning the schedule for the negotiations, you must be prepared to discuss all matters covered by the negotiation obligation, i.e. the grounds for, impact of, and alternatives to the reduction measures.
-If the negotiations concern more than one personnel group, it is advisable to hold separate discussions with the other shop stewards.
+If the negotiations concern more than one personnel group, it is advisable to hold separate discussions with the other Union stewards.

 Ask the employer to keep minutes of the negotiations.
 Check the minutes carefully to ensure that they correspond with the course of the negotiations and do not record matters that the employer has unilaterally announced as matters that have been agreed upon.
 If you disagree on something, have it recorded in the minutes.
 If the minutes do not correspond with the course of the negotiations and the disagreement is not recorded, the minutes should not be signed.

 Inform the people you represent of the course of the negotiations and try to come up with alternatives to the termination of employment relationships together.